© International Association of Applied Psychology

 Edited By: Ute Stephan

 ISI Journal Citation Reports © Ranking: 2015: 44/79 (Psychology Applied)

 Associated Title(s): Applied Psychology: Health and Well-Being

 File formats should be MS Word or WordPerfect and must be PC compatible.
 If using other packages, the files should be saved as Rich Text Format or Text Only.
-Manuscripts should not ordinarily exceed 30 double-spaced pages.
-Manuscripts should be prepared in accordance with the format prescribed by the American Psychological Association.
+Manuscripts should not ordinarily exceed 30 to 35 double-spaced pages (see above for article types).
+Manuscripts should be prepared in accordance with the format prescribed by the American Psychological Association (APA Publication Manual).
 For details see the Publication Manual of the APA.